vercel/next.js/packages/create-next-app/templates/default/README.md

 [now](https://zeit.co/now) offers a zero-configuration single-command deployment.

-1. Install the `now` command-line tool either via the recommended [desktop tool](https://zeit.co/download) or via node with `npm install -g now`.
+1. Install the `now` command-line tool either via npm `npm install -g now` or Yarn `yarn global add now`.

 2. Run `now` from your project directory.
 You will see a **now.sh** URL in your output like this: